keggit/keggit.github.io/essays/symbiosis.md

   <img class="ui image" src="../images/mush.jpg">
 </div>

 While applications exist to assist in identification, none that I have seen really get the job done.
+There's an entire class of mushrooms known as little brown mushrooms that tend to cause the most intoxications in humans.
+These mushrooms are extremely hard to identify for sure.
 I hope one day to assist in mushroom identification software and perhaps even predicting where they're fruiting!

 Side note: the pictures seen here have all been taken with my smartphone and "digitally enhanced" via machine learning.